A warmer world makes hurricanes wetter and more intense

 A National Academy of Sciences report finds these studies generally credible.
 One team of scientists tried to do a similar analysis for Florence, but outside experts were wary because it was based on forecasts, not observations, and did not use enough computer simulations.

 As the world warms and science advances, scientists get more specific, even without attribution studies.
-They cite basic physics, the most recent research about storms and past attribution studies and put them together for something like Florence.
+They cite basic physics, the most recent research about storms and past studies and put them together for something like Florence.

 “I think we can say that the storm is stronger, wetter and more impactful from a coastal flooding standpoint than it would have been BECAUSE of human-caused warming,” Pennsylvania State University climate scientist Michael Mann wrote in an email.
 “And we don’t need an attribution study to tell us that in my view.
 We just need the laws of thermodynamics.”